 Preparing the dough:

-Place the dough in a lightly oiled bowl, turn to grease all sides, cover the bowl, and let the dough rise for 60 minutes, or until it's nearly doubled in bulk.
-In winter time, I need to place this in the oven that I preheat to 100 F and then turn off and open the door ajar so it won't be too hot and let the dough rise in there
+- Place the dough in a lightly oiled bowl, turn to grease all sides, cover the bowl, and let the dough rise for 60 minutes, or until it's nearly doubled in bulk.
+In winter time, I need to place this in the oven that I preheat to 100 F and then turn off and wait 10 minutes then place the dough in there to rise

-Once the dough has risen, gently punch the dough down to deflate it, transfer it to a lightly greased large parchment paper (not wax paper).
-Roll the dough into a 16" x 21" rectangle
+- Once the dough has risen, gently punch the dough down to deflate it, transfer it to a lightly greased large parchment paper (not wax paper) or silicon mat.
+Roll the dough into a 9x14 inch rectangle

-Starting with a short end, roll the dough into a log and cut it into 12 slices.
+- Starting with a short end, roll the dough tightly into a log and cut it into 10 equal slices